aplazame/woocommerce/README.txt

 Ease of implementation is the main objective we had in mind when developing Aplazame.

+= Continuous Integration =

+Automated syntax review and deployment using continuous integration tools like [drone.io](http://drone.aplazame.com/github.com/aplazame/woocommerce).

+= Coding Standards =
+Aplazame maintain a consistent style so the code can become clean and easy to read at a glance.

+In continuous integration processes we deploy a release using the Wordpress package [WordPress-Coding-Standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) to validate code developed for WordPress.

 = l10n =

 Development according to standards for i18n and l10n.

-= Continuous Integration =

-Automated syntax review and deployment using continuous integration tools like [drone.io](http://drone.aplazame.com/github.com/aplazame/woocommerce).
+All of our Spanish translators are professionally qualified, native speakers.

 = Support =